Transport in New Zealand: Cook Strait

+Two companies run ferries across the Cook Strait.

 Depending on the vessel, usual transit time between the North and South Islands is 3 to 3.5 hours.
 Faster catamaran ferries were used by Tranz Rail and its competitors between 1994 and 2004.
 To reduce voyage times, Tranz Rail proposed to relocate the South Island terminal of its services to Clifford Bay in Marlborough, which would also avoid a steep section of railway.
 This proposal has been shelved since the takeover by Toll Holdings in 2003.

+Other ferry services

 Smaller ferries operate in the Bay of Islands, the Hokianga Harbour, the Hauraki Gulf / Tīkapa Moana and Waitematā Harbour, Tauranga Harbour, Wellington, the Marlborough Sounds, Lyttelton, between Bluff and Halfmoon Bay on Stewart Island, and elsewhere.

-A passenger ferry service also operated for many years between Wellington and Lyttelton (the port closest to Christchurch).
-This service was operated by the Union Steam Ship Company, and the passenger ferries typically operated an overnight service, although in later years the last of these vessels, the Rangatira, operated alternate nights in each direction plus a daylight sailing from Lyttelton to Wellington on Saturdays (so as to get a balance of four sailings in each direction, each week).
-One of these passenger ferries, the Wahine, was lost in a storm as it entered Wellington Harbour on 10 April 1968, with the loss of 51 passengers and crew.
-The final sailing of the Rangatira, which was custom built and entered service in 1972, was on 15 September 1976, after two money-losing years (subsidised by the government).